beancount/docs/docs/beancount_v3.md

 -   **Rename "augmentation" and "reduction" to "opening" and "closing" everywhere.** This is just more common terminology and will be more familiar and understandable to people outside of our context.

 -   **Type annotations.** The use of mypy or pytype with type annotations in Python 3 is by now a very common sight, and works quite well.
-As part of V3, all of the core libraries will be modified to include type annotations and the build should be running [<u>pytype</u>](https://github.com/google/pytype) automatically.
+As part of Vnext, all of the core libraries will be modified to include type annotations and the build should be running [<u>pytype</u>](https://github.com/google/pytype) automatically.
 I'll need to add this to our Bazel rules (Google doesn't currently provide external support for this).
 While doing this, I may relax some of the Args/Returns documentation convention, because in many cases (but not all) the type annotations are sufficient to get a good interpretation of a function's API.

 -   **PyLint in build.** Similarly, the linter should be run as an integral part of the build.
 I'd like to find a way to selectively and explicitly have to disable it during development, but otherwise be set up such that lint errors would be equivalent to build failures.